jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 ```
 </figure>

 Let's take a look at the specification inside the `spec` section.
 The property `scaleTargetRef` points to the name of the deployment we want to scale.
 We can specify how often KEDA should fetch metrics from JobRunr by changing the `pollingInterval`.
-The `cooldownPeriod` property defines, after how many seconds of all metrics being 0, scaling to `minReplicaCount` should happen.
+The `cooldownPeriod` property defines, after how many seconds of all triggers being inactive (based on `activationTargetValue`), scaling to 0 should happen (takes effect only when `minReplicaCount` is set to 0).
 Finally, the `minReplicaCount` and `maxReplicaCount` properties specify the minimal and maximal number of replicas our app can scale to.

 > Warning!
 Be careful setting `minReplicaCount` to 0, as it might cause problems with executing recurring jobs.
 See the [considerations section]({{<ref "#limitations-and-considerations">}}).